-- Allow optional method development on public sewer in the RNC/TDR Zone for these properties, with a recommended density of 0.4 units one unit to the acre, if recommended amounts of open space are provided.
-Moderately priced dwelling units beyond the minimum 12.5 percent can be added to the recommended density, in accord with Chapter 25A of the Montgomery County Code. - Designate the area shown on Map 7 as rural open space, a minimum of 80 65 percent of the net tract area.
-The rural open space must include: - A 175-foot buffer around all streams and a 50-foot buffer around ephemeral streams; - All forested areas; Slopes greater than 15 percent with erodible soils, and all slopes greater than 25 percent; - o Areas containing ephemeral streams. - •• The neighborhood park recommended for this portion of the watershed may be wholly or partially within the rural open space. - Apply a limit of eight_10 percent imperviousness cap on the entire property. - Dedicate most of the rural open space as parkland (see recommendations for Legacy Open Space).
+- Allow optional method development on public sewer in the RNC/TDR Zone for these properties, with a recommended density of 0.4 units to the acre, if recommended amounts of open space are provided.
+Moderately priced dwelling units beyond the minimum 12.5 percent can be added to the recommended density. - Designate the area shown on Map 9 as rural open space, a minimum of 80 percent of the net tract area - Apply a limit of eight percent imperviousness on the entire property. - Dedicate most of the rural open space as parkland (see recommendations for Legacy Open Space).